 John Henrik Clarke says, “A good teacher, like a good entertainer, first must hold his audience’s attention; then he can teach his lesson.”

-No matter what subject you teach, make your classroom come to life through your words, actions, and creativity.
-Try to teach topics in the syllabus with a touch of humor and more real-time examples.
-Moreover, let your classroom have a happy vibe so that the students will want to be there every time and enjoy their time in the classroom.
+No matter what subject you teach, your classroom should come to life through your words, actions, and creativity.
+You can try doing it by teaching topics in the syllabus with a touch of humor and more real-time examples.

 To conclude, in the words of Joyce Meyer, “Teachers can change lives with just the right mix of chalk and challenges.”